Take Action Against Mosquitoes!

 (925) 771-6196 www.contracostamosquito.com

-- There are no potential access points for mosquitoes on above-ground reservoirs, but we have taken steps to discourage mosquito activity at our underground recycled water reservoirs.
-Beginning in the fall of 2016, we installed temporary barriers that keep mosquitoes out of air vents and access hatches.
-In 2017 we verified that the barriers are intact and are installing permanent barriers.
-Vector control agencies have been informed of these measures.
+- There are no potential access points for mosquitoes on above-ground reservoirs, and we have taken steps to discourage mosquito activity at our underground recycled water reservoirs, including installing barriers that keep mosquitoes out of air vents and access hatches.